-1. Why was Michal so upset?
+Why was Michal so upset?

 It wasn't that he was just dancing but that he looked like the common person now.
-He was not wearing his kingly garments and if you looked at David, he was just like everyone else!
-Tragically today we see people who try to elevate themselves above others, that they are so special or they are so important and the reality is, they are made of the dust of this earth just like everyone else, maybe a little more clay with them but dust anyway!
+He was not wearing his Kingly garments and if you looked at David, he was just like everyone else!
+She was a queen now and that was important to her.

+Tragically today we see people who try to elevate themselves above others, that they are so special, or they are so important, and the reality is, they are made of the dust of this earth just like everyone else, maybe a little more clay with them but dust anyway!

 Before the Lord we are all servants of God!
 May we not forget that!